 (Updated 4th July 2017) Check geopolitical news for more background.

-In addition to teaching, we are looking for doctors and dentists for clinics in the western region of Nepal.
+In addition to teaching, we are looking for doctors and dentists for a mobile medical clinic in October and November.
 Shorter assignments of two to three weeks can be considered for these non-teaching posts.

 To volunteer in Nepal, click on a region that interests you under “Locations”.